cn0047/stash/ed/architecturalPatterns.md

 Usage: file-sharing networks, multimedia protocols, something like spotify.

-#### Event-bus

-`event source`, `event listener`, `channel` and `event bus`.

-Usage: android development, notification services.

-#### Model-View-Controller

-1. model — contains the core functionality and data.
-2. view — displays the information to the user.
-3. controller — handles the input from the user.

-Usage: architecture for World Wide Web app.

 #### Blackboard

 Useful for problems for which no deterministic solution strategies are known.